 The Testimonials Widget plugin comes with a range of additional features via a premium version, including built-in functions for better search engine results and developer support.

 Go here to download and use this plugin:

-This premium WP plugin provides plenty of great features right out of the box, including:
+This premium WP plugin provides many great features right out of the box, including:

-- Display options for your testimonials in a widget or as sliders, slideshows, grid layout, list layout, etc. using a shortcode
+- Options to display your testimonials in a widget or as slideshows, sliders, grid layout, list layout, etc. via a shortcode

 - Styling options (display image at the top, bottom, or side of the testimonial, display testimonials in a speech bubble, customized font and background colours, font types and more.